firecat53/bitwarden-menu/README.md

 - Configure the characters and groups of characters used during password generation in the config file (see config.ini.example for instructions).
   Multiple character sets can be selected on the fly when using Rofi.
-- [PLANNED] Use a custom Keepass 2.x style [auto-type sequence][autotype] if you have one defined in the notes section of an entry (except for character repetition and the 'special commands').
-Set it per entry or set a default in the config file for all entries.
-Disable autotype for an entry, if desired.
+- Use a custom Keepass 2.x style [auto-type sequence][autotype] if you have an 'autotype' field defined in the entry (except for character repetition and the 'special commands').
+Set it per entry and/or set a default in the config file for all entries.

 ## License